TMJ Botox for Jaw Pain and Bruxism in Walnut Creek

 What TMJ Botox cannot do

 Botox cannot repair the jaw joint, correct a bite problem, replace a dental nightguard, reverse tooth wear, cure bruxism permanently, remove all jaw pain, or treat every cause of headache or facial pain.
+Dental evaluation remains important for many patients with clenching, grinding, tooth wear, or bite-related concerns.
+For dental professionals, NeuroBeauty also provides dentist referral resources for selected jaw-muscle, bruxism, and facial neuromuscular concerns where physician evaluation may be appropriate.

 It may reduce jaw muscle overactivity in selected patients, but results vary and repeated treatment may be needed if benefit is seen.